 The PDPEF is for use by people with programme responsibility such as Programme Directors, staff, leaders, and National Interchange Coordinators.

+For an overview of accessing and using the PDPEF, read the PDPEF Help Notes.
 For commonly asked questions, see the PDPEF Frequently Asked Questions.

 The Regional Training Forum Evaluation form is a general evaluation tool for Regional Training Forums (RTFs).
 It is not specific to individual training goals and indicators.